helgee/Convertible.jl/README.md

 ### Parametric Types

 `@convertible` can only be used on non-parametric types.
-It can be applied to type aliases with parameters, though.
+It can be applied to type aliases without parameters, though.

 ```julia
 type Param{T}